Maker Hub policies are outlined below.

 Elon students, faculty, and staff are welcome to use the Maker Hub.
 Please sign in with your Phoenix Card or your Elon username when you arrive.

-Use of the Maker Hub by dependents of Elon faculty and staff
+Use of the Maker Hub by spouses and dependents of Elon faculty and staff

 The Maker Hub has the right to limit the amount of materials dependents may use in the Maker Hub.